-Nearly every individual who has a catastrophic injury will require hospitalization immediately after the accident.
-If you suffered a catastrophic injury due to someone else’s negligent behavior, you might be entitled to compensation.
+Nearly every individual with a catastrophic injury will require hospitalization immediately after the accident.
+You might be entitled to compensation if you suffered a catastrophic injury due to someone else’s negligent behavior.

 Adjusters are adept at determining your level of expertise in the law and taking advantage of your inexperience.
 An insurance adjuster may approach you within days after the accident when you are vulnerable and in the hospital.
 They may want you to make a statement, give them a recorded statement, or they might immediately offer you a lump sum settlement.

-The legal team at Harris Keenan & Goldfarb understands the financial, emotional, mental, and psychological burden that happens after a significant accident.
-It is our mission to ensure that you have appropriate legal representation, that your rights are protected, and that you receive fair compensation for your injuries.
+The legal team at Harris Keenan & Goldfarb understands the financial, emotional, mental, and psychological burden after a significant accident.
+Our mission is to ensure that you have appropriate legal representation, that your rights are protected, and that you receive fair compensation for your injuries.

-We do the work of negotiating with the at-fault party’s insurance company or gathering evidence to support your claim in court so that you can spend your time and energy recovering from your injuries.
+We negotiate with the at-fault party’s insurance company or gather evidence to support your claim in court so that you can spend your time and energy recovering from your injuries.

 How Long Do You Have to File a Personal Injury Lawsuit?

 Every state has a law that limits the amount of time during which you can file a personal injury lawsuit.
 This is called the statute of limitations.
 In New York, the statute of limitations for a personal injury lawsuit dictates a three-year time period.
-If you do not file your lawsuit within three years of the date of your accident, you relinquish the right to hold the at-fault party accountable in court.
+If you do not file your lawsuit within three years of your accident, you relinquish the right to hold the at-fault party accountable.

 Three years can sound like a long time.
-However, many aspects of negotiating with an insurance company or filing a personal injury lawsuit can take months.
-In addition, it can take months or years to fully recover from a catastrophic injury.
-Many people do not regain total function but must undergo rehabilitation to learn how to perform daily living tasks with limited physical mobility, hearing, or sight.
+However, negotiating with an insurance company or filing a personal injury lawsuit can take months.
+In addition, it can take months or years to recover from a catastrophic injury fully.
+Many people do not regain total function but must undergo rehabilitation to learn how to perform daily tasks with limited physical mobility, hearing, or sight.

-Each of these factors can create a situation where you may not file a personal injury lawsuit in enough time to recover compensation for the damages you incurred at the hands of someone else.
-While we understand that no amount of money can make up for your loss of physical function, it can help ease the financial burden associated with catastrophic injuries.
+Each of these factors can create a situation where you may not file a personal injury lawsuit in enough time to recover compensation for the damages you incurred at someone else’s hands.
+While we understand that no amount of money can compensate for your loss of physical function, it can help ease the financial burden of catastrophic injuries.

 Types of Accidents That Can Cause Catastrophic Injury

 A catastrophic injury can happen in many types of accidents.
-Car accidents may be one of the largest causes, especially when your vehicle is involved in a collision with a large commercial truck.
-There are other causes of severe and catastrophic injuries that include:
+Car accidents may be one of the largest causes, especially when your vehicle collides with a large commercial truck.
+Other causes of severe and catastrophic injuries include:

 What Are the Long-Term Consequences of Catastrophic Injury?

 A catastrophic injury has life-changing consequences.
 But what exactly does that mean?
 The long-term effects of a catastrophic injury can be experienced in many different facets of life.
-Nearly everyone who has a catastrophic injury will have mounting medical bills and lost wages.
+Nearly everyone with a catastrophic injury will have mounting medical bills and lost wages.

 Following a traumatic event that causes a catastrophic injury, a person may also suffer from post-traumatic stress disorder (PTSD).
 It happens to people who have witnessed or experienced a traumatic event.

 People who have PTSD suffer from intense and disturbing thoughts and feelings that are related to the traumatic event.
-They might relive the event through flashbacks or nightmares and have feelings of being detached or estranged from their friends and family.
+They might relive the event through flashbacks or nightmares and feel detached or estranged from their friends and family.

 What Is My Case Worth?

 The compensation you may be paid depends on a wide range of factors.
-When the insurance company will not negotiate fair compensation for your injuries, we are prepared to aggressively litigate your case in court.
+When the insurance company does not negotiate fair compensation for your injuries, we are prepared to litigate your case in court aggressively.

 The availability of insurance coverage also plays a role in your compensation.
 Since treating a catastrophic injury is expensive, we work hard to identify all responsible parties and available coverage to ensure that you receive compensation for your injuries and that your accident-related medical expenses and other costs will be covered.